Slip and Falls in Large Retail Stores

 - Liquid spills – Any store that sells groceries or other liquid products will have something spill once in a while.
 If employees do not clean up a liquid spill in a timely manner, chances are a customer may slip on the liquid and fall.

 - Failure to warn – Sometimes, a store may not be able to dry a wet floor right away or address a potential hazard.
 In such situations, if the store fails to properly warn customers of the potential risk, customers can be injured.

 Call a Gainesville Slip and Fall Attorney for a Free Consultation

 If you were injured because you slipped and fell while shopping, you should not wait to contact Meldon Law in Gainesville, Florida for help today.
-For more information about how we may be able to help you recover for your losses, call our premises liability lawyer at (800) 373-8000 or .
+For more information about how we may be able to help you recover for your losses, call our premises liability attorney at (800) 373-8000 or contact us online.